naturewaves/Rthoptera/README.md

 extract spectral and temporal statistics from your audio files:

 - **Spectral Statistics**: Automatically calculate spectral metrics based on the mean power spectrum of a Wave object.
-These statistics provide insights into the frequency domain of the audio signal.

 - **Temporal Statistics**: Automatically extract temporal metrics from your audio recordings.
 This includes identifying and analyzing elements (“tooth impacts”), trains (syllables), and echemes (groups of syllables or trills) in the insect sounds.
 Two apps are available:
-  `temporal_stats_hq` is optimized to work with “tonal” (i.e., “high-Q”) signals, such as those produced by most crickets.
+  `call_stats_hq` is optimized to work with “tonal” (i.e., “high-Q”) signals, such as those produced by most crickets.
 It creates an envelope of the waveform and measures the duration of sounds and gaps based on a user-defined detection threshold.
-The `temporal_stats_lq` works better for broadband calls with wide amplitude variability, where the threshold approach would leave fainter sounds undetected or poorly measured.
-This app detects each peak in the envelope, often corresponding to a single tooth impact, and groups them into trains and echemes with user-defined thresholds.

-- **Call Statistics**: This experimental function (`call_stats_lq`)summarizes the same metrics as in the Temporal Statistics with the addition of spectral metrics for each detected unit.
-The benefit of this approach is that the researcher can explore differences in spectral features for different parts of a calling song (e.g., different syllables or pulses).
-Once the function is consolidated, we will make a Shiny version.
+The `call_stats_lq` works better for broadband calls usually produced by katydids, bush-crickets, water-bugs, etc, including those with wide amplitude variability, where the threshold approach would leave fainter sounds undetected or poorly measured.
+This app detects each peak in the envelope, often corresponding to a single tooth impact, and groups them into trains (e.g., “pulses”, “syllables”) and motifs (e.g., “echemes”) with user-defined thresholds.

 ## Plotting

 - **Multi-Power Spectrum**: An interactive tool that overlays multiple power spectrum plots selected from the oscillogram, allowing for easy comparison and visualization of spectral features across different time intervals.
-Each selection is assigned to its own color-blind-safe color both in the oscillogram and the mean spectrum plots.
+Each selection is assigned to its own color (colorblind-safe) both in the oscillogram and the mean spectrum plots.

 - **Spectrogram**: Generate standard spectrograms, optionally alongside a lateral mean power spectrum.
 This combination allows you to